Stivendor/python_course_fundamentals/README.md

 4.  **Practice and Modify!** Try to solve the exercises on your own before checking solutions (if included), and modify examples for a deeper understanding.

 ---

-## 🤝 Contributions

-If you have any suggestions, corrections, or wish to add more exercises, contributions are welcome!